The topic about which I’m writing is actually nothing new, certainly not unique to modern times. Jesus, himself, told his disciples two millennia ago,

 “My view of Christianity was negative from an early age, and by the time I was in my twenties, I was actively hostile toward Christianity…I had come to believe that Christianity made people weak and foolish; I thought it was philosophically trivial… [As I began studying the cosmos] I started to sense an underlying order to the universe.
 Without knowing it, I was awakening to what Psalm 19 tells us so clearly, “The heavens declare the glory of God; the skies proclaim the work of his hands.”

-Next, I learned that science is impotent to disprove the existence of God.
+It’s important to understand that science is impotent to disprove the existence of God.

 Certainly, God’s existence cannot be proven scientifically.
 But, neither can it be disproven scientifically.